nvisagan/nvisagan.github.io/_posts/2019-11-03-NBACareer.md

 and the most similar player.
 Here are some pictures:

-If you would like to play with, message me on socials for a temporary login!
+If you would like to check out the website, message me on socials for a temporary login!
 Thanks for reading!